bjoernricks/daap-protocol/daap.md

 |11 |version         |   4 byte | represented as 4 single bytes, e.g. 0.1.0.0 or as two shorts, e.g. 1.0 |
 |12 |list            | variable |             |

+## Appendix C - Protocol Changes

+With iTunes 4.0.1 apple introduced a handful of changes that break compatability with iTunes 4.0.
+The changes are simply:

+ * the version number is bumped to 2.0, from 1.0
+ * the sessionid needs to be an unsigned integer, it looks like the way session id's are created caused a signed sessiondid, e.g. -9184 as a signed int, the string sessionid needs to be unsigned, e.g. 4294958112 - I don't know if this goes for all numeric values, or just sessionid

 ## Footnotes